brennenputh/bp-blog/content/posts/4-billion-if-wasm.md

 ---
-title: "4 Billion If Statements, For the Web"
+title: "590 Thousand If Statements, For the Web"
 date: 2024-08-11T08:13:12-04:00
 slug: 4-billion-if-wasm
 type: post